pselle/macvimspeak/README.md

 You may need to download some (all native) OS X accessibility tools for your machine to run app if you haven't used native dictation before.

 ### Authors, Contributors, and Credits
-Developed by @pselle.
+Developed by Pam Selle.
 This project is largely inspired by (and is essentially a Mac port of) Ashley Feniello (@AshleyF)'s [VimSpeak](https://github.com/AshleyF/VimSpeak) project.

 Speech icon by Stephen JB Thomas from [The Noun Project](https://thenounproject.com).